 Place your arm or hand by the colors as you make them to see when you’ve mixed a color that matches your skin.

 How to make this painting with your own hands!

-To make the hand shapes, we simply traced our own hands- it was fun to do!
+To make the hand shapes, simply trace your own hands- it’s fun to do!
 (See below for the full tutorial).